Benazir Income Support Programme

-As of 2020, BISP was surpassed by Ehsaas Programme as the largest social welfare programme in Pakistan.
-A separate ministry Poverty Alleviation and Social Safety (PASS) was established and Benazir Income Support Program was made part of the Poverty Alleviation and Social Security Division.
+A separate ministry, Ministry of Poverty Alleviation and Social Safety (PASS), was established and BISP was made part of the Poverty Alleviation and Social Security Division.

 History

 The Benazir Income Support Programme was established in 2008 by Yousaf Raza Gillani who took the advice of President Asif Ali Zardari.
-The program's name is a tribute to former Prime Minister and widow of President Zardari, Benazir Bhutto, who was assassinated in 2007.
+The program's name is a tribute to former Prime Minister and wife of President Asif Ali Zardari, Benazir Bhutto, who was assassinated in 2007.

 Since 2005, the purchasing power of many Pakistani families has been eroded by high inflation and the increasing cost of food and oil.
 BISP arose against this backdrop as a means to address reductions in purchasing power.
 Along with the economic development aims of the program, BISP also seeks to empower women by presenting cash transfers directly to female members of households.

 BISP is currently the largest aid program in Pakistan and the government's third largest budgetary allocation.
 BISP spending accounts for 0.3% of Pakistan's GDP.

 In the 2008–2009 fiscal year, more than 3 million Pakistani families received cash transfers through BISP; this figure accounts for 1.5% of the general population and 10% of the population below the poverty level.
 For the 2009–2010 fiscal year, the program was expanded to cover 5 million low-income families.
-At the program's start in 2008, the Pakistani government allocated RS 34 billion, or $425 million, for BISP; the allocation doubled to RS 70 billion, or $875 million in the following year.
+At the program's start in 2008, the Pakistani government allocated Rs.
+34 billion ($425 million) for BISP; the allocation doubled to Rs.
+70 billion ($875 million) in the following year.
+By 2016, nearly Rs.
+90 billion ($900 million) was distributed to 5.4 million beneficiaries.
+In the 2025–26 federal budget, the allocation was further increased to Rs.
+716 billion, reflecting the government’s expanded commitment to poverty reduction and social protection.

 The Benazir Income Support Programme is planning to launch a new initiative that encourages human capital development through a conditional cash transfer.
 The Waseela-e-Taleem initiative will condition cash payments on primary school enrolment for the children of eligible families.
 On 18 June 2017, BISP launched an e-commerce platform for its beneficiaries.